Astor63/TPS-Mods/Work In Progress/Fixes/Supernova Missing Material Fix/ReadMe.md

 ### To do:

-- [ ] Might be tweaked later if a better solution is found.
+- [ ] Might be tweaked later... if a better solution is found?

 ### Note: